TimStewartJ/ArcticOverlay/README.md

 ### Mac OS Notes

-The Mac version of the app will ask for permission in accessibility settings and screen recording.
-These are both for the autowho functionality.
+The Mac version of the app will ask for permission in accessibility settings.
+This is for the autowho functionality.
 The permissions are necessary to detect if the current focused app is Minecraft.
-If it is not Minecraft, then autowho will not work.
+If it is not Minecraft, then autowho will not be triggered.

 ## Updating